Knowing when neck or back surgery may be an appropriate next step on the road to relief

 When is back surgery necessary?

-For patients searching for treatment for chronic back pain, the thought of spine surgery may be taboo.
-After all, back surgery is often associated with several risks and failed surgery stories, all of which does not often fill patients with confidence when thinking about undergoing a back surgery procedure.
+For patients searching for treatment for chronic back pain, the thought of spine surgery may cause some anxiety.
+After all, back surgery is often associated with several risks, which does not often fill patients with confidence when thinking about undergoing a back surgery procedure.

-Contrary to popular opinion, spine surgery is not a common form of treatment for most spine conditions.
-In fact, about 75 percent of patients with diagnosed spine conditions find effective pain relief through months of conservative, nonsurgical methods of treatment, including pain medication, physical therapy and lifestyle changes.
+Spine surgery is not a common form of treatment for most spine conditions.
+In fact, about 75 percent of patients with diagnosed spine conditions find effective pain relief through months of conservative methods of treatment, including pain medication, physical therapy and lifestyle changes.

 Though spine surgery is often not needed, it is important to monitor your pain and recovery to make sure your treatment is progressing effectively.
 For example, if you have been completing several months of physical therapy and your pain and symptoms have not decreased, you should consult your doctor about finding a new treatment method.
 Sometimes, when conservative treatment is not providing enough pain relief, back surgery is recommended.